 The lure of cotton

-The future of former slaves remained sealed in the cotton fields.
-Blacks were denied economic and physical mobility by federal government policy, by the racial animosity of Northern whites, and by the enduring need for cotton labor in the South.
+The future of former enslaved people remained sealed in the cotton fields.
+African Americans were denied economic and physical mobility by federal government policy, by the racial animosity of Northern White people, and by the enduring need for cotton labor in the South.
 The federal government was forced to confront the question of what to do with slave refugees and those who had escaped behind Union lines.
-In 1863 Union Adjutant General Lorenzo Thomas in the Mississippi Valley devised a solution, a form of containment policy, whereby freed slaves would remain in the South.
+In 1863 Union Adjutant General Lorenzo Thomas in the Mississippi Valley devised a solution, a form of containment policy, whereby freed African Americans would remain in the South.
 They would be used in the military service, or “placed on the abandoned [cotton] plantations to till the ground.”
-Former slaves were to be contracted to work on the abandoned plantations – many around Vicksburg.
+Those formerly enslaved were to be contracted to work on the abandoned plantations – many around Vicksburg.
 Labor guidelines, such as $10 a month pay and a 10-hour day, were posted.
 If a laborer missed two hours of work a day, he lost one-half of his day’s pay.
-The former slaves were not allowed to leave the plantation without a pass.
-The white Northern lessees of the plantations were generally driven by money.
+The formerly enslaved were not allowed to leave the plantation without a pass.
+The White Northern lessees of the plantations were generally driven by money.
 As many as two-thirds of the labor force was thought to have been “defrauded of their wages in 1864.”

 World’s leading cotton exporter